sam-ron/space-invader-scanner/README.md

 # Ronan Sammon - Curve/Fuga Interview Assignment

+To run the application in Spring Boot use the following command:

+./gradlew bootRun

+Alternatively run in Intellij using Spring Boot Run button or execute tests

 # TODO / things to discuss
 - edge cases/fault tolerance
 - add output for multiple invaders found and their positions rather than just true/false